gajjarv/PulsarSearch/README.md

 		     pulsar using prepsubband.
 Does not work with mpiprepsubband.
-	--ddplan 1 : It used hard coded DDplan generated considering normal HBA observations.
+	--ddplan 1 : It used hard coded DDplan generated considering normal observations.
 Does not work with mpiprepsubband.
 	--ddplan 2 : It uses user input --lodm, --dmstep, --ndm.

    Plan will be prepared here which will be used for mpi/prepsubband usage

 3. RFI find with default hard coded block of 2048 which corresponds to ~ 2 sec for 1msec integration time.
-It creates mask and other files with suffix "Rfifind_RSP?_output.*" This file will be created in the output dir.
+It creates mask and other files with suffix "Rfifind_output.*" This file will be created in the output dir.
-    The log file named "Rfifind_RSP?_output.log" will be in the same output dir.
+    The log file named "Rfifind_output.log" will be in the same output dir.

 4. Prepsubband or mpiprepsubband
    Depending upon --mpi 0 or 1, prepsubband and mpiprepsubband will be executed